AkBKukU/ak-se-rebalance/README.md

 ### Landfill Compression - Landfill Voiding

 Using the recycling facility you can now re-recycle landfill back into...landfill.
 With only 100 landfill you can create 1 brand new landfill.
 This was the easiest quick solution to allow permanently voiding some items produced by core mining.

+For completeness, the original landfill recipes have also been added to the recycler at 2x the speed since.